 “University Patent Expenses” means all unreimbursed Patent Expenses.

-“University Shares” means the sum of all accumulated revenues remaining after undergoing the processes under Section V, less recovery of any costs related to the generation of such license revenues not otherwise recovered by or reimbursed to Tech Transfer.
+“University Shares” means the sum of all accumulated revenues remaining after undergoing the processes under Section V, less recovery of any costs related to the generation of such license revenues not otherwise recovered by or reimbursed to Innovation Partnerships.

 This policy revision was approved by the Vice President of Research in consultation with the President and notice to the Regents.